eclipse-vertx/vert.x/install.md

 Open your browser and point it at `http://localhost:8080`

 If you see "Hello World!" in the browser then you're all set to go!

+> Copies of this document may be made for your own use and for distribution to others, provided that you do not charge any fee for such copies and further provided that each copy contains this Copyright Notice, whether distributed in print or electronically.